 - The mobile learning (mLearning) market is projected to reach nearly $79 billion by 2025

 - mLearning will become the microlearning mode of choice by 2025

 - The interest in microlearning continues to rise, as does your ROI with this approach

 - Gamification increases engagement and motivation and continues to be in high demand

-- Mobile apps for microlearning will be a cost-effective way to train employees in 2021
+- Mobile apps for microlearning will be a cost-effective way to train employees

 - Research continues to affirm a boost in knowledge retention with microlearning